developer-delta/curriculum/lesson-7-js-dom-intro.md

 ### Michelin Stars (Stretch goals)

+* Think about making your buffet accessible.
+Add `aria` attributes to your code. (look into `aria-live` regions in particular)
 * When a user clicks "Add to Plate", clear the text input.
 * If a user types in "Pizza", add 🍕 to the plate instead of the text itself.
 * Animate the food appearing on the plate with transitions or keyframes